cashmy/flask_blog/README.md

 Note: This project is not intended for production use; it is a learning exercise and should be treated as such.
 However it is at a stage where it can be deployed for educational purposes or as a starting point for further development.

+To see the project in action, you can visit the live demo at [Flask_Blog Demo](https://flask-blog-delta-five.vercel.app/).

 ## Key Updates and Modernizations 🛠️

 The original project underwent several key modifications: